tianshengwang/iCF/README.md

 Third, you can download the 'iCF_0.0.0.9000.tar.gz' file (this option is currently being worked on and will be available soon)..."

 **3. Data Simulation**

+We used a simulation setup similar to the one initially described by [Setoguchi et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2905676/) and we modified it by incorporating treatment-covariate interactions to model heterogeneous treatment effects.

 ```{}
   nstudy = 10000
   b0 <- 0